MetOffice/simulation-systems/source/FurtherDetails/dos_donts.rst

 Simulation Systems and Deployment Team.
 This includes lifting Fortran code or text from books.
 Our repositiories must not infringe copyright.

+**Do not add AI-generated code** even in a fork or branch.
+AI tools such as Github CoPilot are becoming more readily available.
+However, the detailed terms and conditions associated with these need to be evaluated for compatibility with licensing and copyright.

 **Add or link to old code** or tickets that predate MOSRS, for example...

 * Link to tickets in old internal repositories- links will either not resolve or be incorrect